Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 • High price

-• Not so reliable as Favero Assioma
+• Less reliable than Favero Assioma

 Favero Assioma vs. Garmin Rally FAQ